ALEHACKsp/LobbySimulatorCompanion/README.md

 It's a shame that the game does not provide those statistics and information that this tool provided and that many of us found interesting and entertaining to analyze.
-This tool gave us the chance to have data-based opinions and more understanding of the balance mechanics, as well as about your own performance as a player, It's something that the devs could easily add into the game but I guess it does not generate any revenue for the company because in 4 years they haven't done anything remotely similar to this.
+This tool gave us the chance to have data-based opinions and more understanding of the balance mechanics, as well as about your own performance as a player.
+It's something that the devs could easily add into the game but I guess it does not generate any revenue for the company because in 4 years they haven't done anything remotely similar to this.

+Guess we'll have to focus on other things, like Feng's upcoming new skin.

 See you in the fog.